 All that’s left to make your merger complete is to light a unity candle, extinguishing the flames of your separate selves.

 As you unwittingly show up in identical outfits, colleagues begin to confuse your names and resort to referring to you by your hybrid celebrity couple name.

 9. They entertain (read: distract) you all day.

-Whether it’s an important, insightful, life-altering Buzzfeed quiz or the latest celebrity gossip (Et tu, Gwen, and Gavin?), your work BFF knows all the right ways to keep you entertained, distracted and at your most baseline level of productivity.
+Whether it’s an important, insightful, life-altering Buzzfeed or leadership style quiz or the latest celebrity gossip (Et tu, Gwen, and Gavin?), your work BFF knows all the right ways to keep you entertained, distracted and at your most baseline level of productivity.

 But only sometimes.
 Fine.
 Maybe most of the time.

 Goals and diets always start ‘tomorrow.’